 This Fiero was one I built for myself, when you are the local Fiero club president and you haven't owned a driving one in years you start to feel you are letting everybody down.

 As with all swaps there are problems and challenges with working around putting an engine that wasn't meant to be somewhere in a new home.
 The 3900 surprisingly swapped into a fiero goes better than most.
-But you have to do a low mount alternator, I cheated and used an audi 2.7t alternator and made a simple bracket for it:
+You have to do a low mount alternator, I went with something sitting on the shelf and used an audi 2.7t alternator and made a simple bracket for it:

-And finally, while the crossover pipe did fit the clearance to the slave cylinder was not ideal:
+One of the last big issues was the exhaust crossover, while it did fit, the clearance to the slave cylinder was not ideal:

 As you all will begin to know about me I don't do things the same as other people, and honestly if its not unique and different I really struggle to keep motivation to get it done...
 So in came the crazy idea:

 Now the motivation was back!
-I had picked up years ago for a potential project a throttle body assembly from a Yamaha V-Max outboard 2 stroke v6.
-Now the unique part that worked in my favor was the throttle body spacing actually worked out to almost match the 3900 cylinder spacing in the lower intake manifold perfectly!
+I had picked up years ago, for project just like this, a throttle body assembly from a Yamaha V-Max outboard 2 stroke v6.
+Now the unique part that worked in my favor was the throttle body spacing almost matched the 3900 cylinder spacing in the lower intake manifold perfectly!

 A quick test fit and things were looking good: